-- 174. In practice, the Commissioner regards the s 20 legal privilege as extending to litigation privilege where New Zealand lawyers (as defined by the Lawyers and Conveyancers Act 2006) are involved.
-For this purpose, litigation privilege is regarded as documents created for the dominant purpose of advising or assisting on reasonably apprehended litigation. - 175.
-Confidential communications between legal practitioners and their clients that meet the criteria under s 20 are privileged from disclosure for the purposes of ss 16 to 17E (and other sections of the TAA).
-This privilege from disclosure does not apply to documents made or brought into existence for the purpose of committing or furthering the commission of some illegal or wrongful act.88
+179. In practice, the Commissioner regards the s 20 legal privilege as extending to litigation privilege where New Zealand lawyers (as defined by the Lawyers and Conveyancers Act 2006) are involved.
+For this purpose, litigation privilege is regarded as documents created for the dominant purpose of advising or assisting on reasonably apprehended litigation.

-86 Schedule to the SSA.
+94 Schedule to the SSA.

-87 Section 112 of the SSA and A Firm of Solicitors v District Court at Auckland [2006] 1 NZLR 586 and Avowal Administrative Attorneys Limited v The District Court at North Shore (2009) 24 NZTC 23,252 (HC) at [48].
+95 Section 112 of the SSA and A Firm of Solicitors v District Court at Auckland [2006] 1 NZLR 586 and Avowal Administrative Attorneys Limited v The District Court at North Shore (2009) 24 NZTC 23,252 (HC) at [48].